Biloxi Marsh, Southeast Louisiana

 Full Day – $750

 Roanoke River, North Carolina

 Located on the Roanoke River just below the NC/VA state lines, Weldon NC is known as the “Rockfish Capital of the World.”
 Striped Bass, also know as Rockfish are an anadromous fish that migrate from the ocean to shallow freshwater rivers to spawn.
 In April hundreds of thousands of striped bass make their way from the Atlantic Ocean into the Albemarle Sound and up through the Roanoke River until the reach the rock rapids at the small town of Weldon where they spawn.
 With thousands of fish in every section of the river, fishing is typically very easy.
 Catching 50-100 fish per day is common, whether it is on fly fishing tackle or light tackle spin fishing tackle.
 Most days the boat ride is less than 5 minutes and the fishing is easy for anglers of all skill levels.
 It is also a great place to introduce kids to fishing due to the high volume of catching.

-The prime fishing is typically the first 2-3 weeks of May and we offer 1/2 and full day trips.
+The prime fishing is typically the first 2-3 weeks of May and we offer long 1/2 day and full day trips.
+Most full day trips are split days as the best fishing is early and late in the day.
+On full days we will take a break mid day unless the angler prefers to fish straight though.
 Please call or email for questions or availability.